-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 The state routinely monitors the State Safety Data Quality Measures to ensure the highest quality data is provided to FMCSA.
 These measures are monitored on a monthly basis.
 They are used to identify trends in the data which provides us an opportunity to take corrective action.
 We also monitor the Carrier Non-Match reports (both inspection and crash) on the A & I website.
 An additional resource that is used is the SAFETYNET Data Quality Reports tool provided by the Volpe Center.